-\\\Syllabus subject to change.
+Syllabus subject to change.

-\\\All readings are listed in the recommended order of consumption.
+All readings are listed in the recommended order of consumption.

-\\\Please note that readings and discussions will cover difficult topics (e.g., racism, sexism, etc.).
+Please note that course material may cover difficult topics (e.g., racism, sexism, etc.).

-\\\You can click on hyperlinks for news articles, online videos, and podcasts.
+You can click on hyperlinks for news articles, online videos, and podcasts.
 Other academic journal articles and reports can be accessed on Canvas.